OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/appliances_development.md

 - [README.md](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/README.md) will contain the documentation for the appliance where basic information about the appliance and instructions on how to use it will be provided.
 This file must include at least the following sections:

   - Release Notes.
 Details about the current version of the appliance, including versions of each component.
   - Overview.
-A summary of the appliance, including what software it comes with and basic information.
+A summary of the appliance with basic information and the included software.
-  - Quick Start.
-A quick guide on how to instantiate the appliance once imported from the marketplace.
+  - Quick start.
+Once you import the appliance, a general guide on creating the instance of said appliance.
   - Features.
 All features available in the appliance should be described in detail.

 - [CHANGELOG.md](https://github.com/OpenNebula/marketplace-community/blob/master/appliances/example/CHANGELOG.md).
 Comprehensive changelog of the appliance, following guidelines at [keepachangelog.com](http://keepachangelog.com).